 (first posted 5/23/2017) OK; old British cars have a rep, but this one has been defying it for many years.
 I’ve seen it coming and going on the streets of Eugene since well before I started documenting the old heaps here.
 But I could never catch it; not so much because it was being driven particularly fast, but either I was on foot, or at a red light, or going the other way.
 But then one day at the place Stephanie calls my home away from home, there it was.
 I half expected to see some 2x4s strapped to its hardtop.
 Well, for a car with an engine that started out in a tractor, why not?

-Here’s the Standard four, in its original home: the Ferguson TE20 tractor.
+Here’s the Standard four in its original home: the Ferguson TE20 tractor.
 Yes, it looks just like the fabled Ford N tractor, but after the war, Ferguson and Ford went their separate ways, and Ferguson needed a suitable engine.
 Standard took on the task of building the TE20 at their Banner Lane plant, and developed a modern new OHV engine for it.

-It had 1850 cc, and was still a bit undersquare (longer stroke than bore), and used replaceable wet cylinder liners.
+It had 1850 cc, was still a bit undersquare (longer stroke than bore), and used replaceable wet cylinder liners.
 In tractor tune, it made some 23.9 hp “at the belt”, @ 2200 rpm.

 The TR4A is the ultimate evolution of the line still using the gnarly four.
 Now displacing 2.2 liters, it was rated at 105 hp.
 But it was very amenable to further hopping-up, and Judson supercharged versions readily exceeded 200 hp.